Moldova travel guide

 There is a zero tolerance policy for possessing or supplying any drugs.
 While legislation stipulates that fines are possible for drug use/supply, in practice possession of even small quantities of drugs (Class B/C drugs as well as Class A) could result in long prison terms in addition to heavy fines.

 Homosexuality is not forbidden in Moldova, though the Moldovan government does not formally recognise unmarried or same-sex partners.
 There is an active social and lobbying group on gay and lesbian issues in Chisinau, but public attitudes are less tolerant.
 Be careful about public displays of affection.
+See our information and advice page for the LGBT community before you travel.

 Avoid taking photos of military and government facilities (including airports, power stations etc).
 You’re likely to be detained for questioning or arrested if you’re caught.